Spring wreath by Emma Friedlander Collins

 Make Emma’s beautiful spring wreath and decorations and celebrate the colours of the season in your home!

-Usually we run off to Cornwall for the Easter break, and get away from it all on windswept beaches, in a cosy little caravan.
+Usually we run off to Cornwall for the spring break, and get away from it all on windswept beaches, in a cosy little caravan.
 This year is a bit different; my Mum held a big, family get together where she lives in West Wales, with all the sisters, aunts, uncles, cousins and grandparents coming along.
 We all took something to contribute to the day, and I was nominated to bring along decorations (well, they reeeeally didn’t want to have to put up with my cooking!).
 In my usual fashion, most of them had a heavy, woolly theme, and all of them were easy to pack up and rebuild once driven across the length of the country.

 I really wanted to make something that would represent the spring, I thought I’d take my influence from the season itself.
-Where I am in Sussex, the cherry blossoms are coming in to bloom and the primroses and out in all their, golden, buttery glory, so I’ve taken these chaps as my inspiration, and made some little crochet versions.
+Where I am in Sussex, the cherry blossoms are coming into bloom and the primroses are out in all their, golden, buttery glory, so I’ve taken these chaps as my inspiration, and made some little crochet versions.
 The great things about these is that they only take 5 minutes to make, use the same pattern just in different colours and look incredibly effective, especially en masse.
 Couple them with a few leaves and a handful of pompoms and you’ve got the basis of a whole host of decorations.

-I made a wreath for the door and an Easter tree for a table decoration.
+I made a wreath for the door and a tree for a table decoration.
 The wreath is a polystyrene circle from a craft store that I’ve crocheted around, and then just used pins to attach the pompoms and flowers on the bottom.
 It’s a really enjoyable, easy make, and you can festoon it with as many flowers as you like.
 Here’s how to make the flowers and wreath…

-Using Paintbox Aran and a 5mm hook
+Using Paintbox Yarns Simply Aran and a 5mm hook

 Rnd 1: Magic Ring, 5 dc